Yuehao-Wang/phone-restful-api/README.md

 - When the test environment passes, it can be deployed to the production environment
 - push codes to production trunk
 - the github send a upgrading request to the production server.
-- After the production server received the upgrading request, it excutes the auto-deployment script. 网站服务器收到更新请求，执行自动部署脚本
+- After the production server received the upgrading request, it excutes the auto-deployment script.
 - The auto-deployment script would pull codes, package, and deploy